Peter-32/pro_teamcomps/README.md

-Idea:
+Check this site for categories: https://leagueoflegends.fandom.com/wiki/Category:Vanguard_champion Check this site for a bit of help understanding a champion: https://www.lolsolved.gg/ Use this site for pro data: https://gol.gg/esports/home/

+The idea:

-Scrape this website near the word >picks< and get the 5 champs chosen on each side
+Scrape this website near the word ">picks<" and get the 5 champs chosen on each side

 Have a lookup for any given champion, what their role is (classified into 11 roles by main role).